 John Woo’s best films manage to be art because they’re not afraid of being called trash.
-Where many of his Hollywood action contemporaries would err on the side of caution for the sake of respectability, or try to preempt all mockery with a layer of jokey self-awareness, Woo goes all the way, pushing his tough-but-sensitive male leads into the most overblown of conflicts in which shoot-outs and pyrotechnics are matters of the heart.
+Where many of his Hollywood action contemporaries would either keep their mayhem on a leash in some half-hearted attempt ‘respectability’ or try to preempt all mockery with a layer of jokey self-awareness, Woo goes all the way, pushing his tough-but-sensitive male leads into the most overblown of conflicts in which shoot-outs and pyrotechnics are matters of the heart.

 It is with A Better Tomorrow that the legendary director began establishing himself as cinema’s premier craftsman of what could appropriately be called ‘dick flicks’: cinematic Trojan horses that use explosive set pieces and tough-guy characterisations to convey the most intense of bromantic man-feels.
 Though Woo’s style would become more refined in the coming years, it would also scale new heights of outrageousness, positioning this Triad soap opera of loyalty in a changing world as a relatively grounded entry point for the director’s distinct brand of brutal screen poetry.

 In the film’s central brotherly love triangle between two Triad members and a cop, it is the swaggering gangster Mark who dominates the spotlight, with Chow Yun-fat delivering perhaps the most charismatic performance of his career.
 He earns his place among the great action heroes of cinema in his first, bloody confrontation with a Taiwanese gang, and then breaks our hearts when we see the price of this conflict.